Papatoetoe Intermediate School Pepeha

 Welcome

 Papatoetoe Intermediate School has a long and rich history.
-We remember our heritage; of our students and staff members who have passed through these doors and especially of those who have gone on to be ‘high achievers’ in their fields.
+We remember our heritage; the students and staff members who have passed through these doors and especially of those who have gone on to be ‘high achievers’ in their fields.
 We are equally proud to work with, and for, our current students and their families.
 We maintain high expectations of all students and staff members.

-Our focus is to have our students demonstrate that they are effective communicators, ‘connected’ learners with healthy minds and bodies.
-We aim, always, to provide the very best curriculum opportunities possible, with a wide range of resources, subjects and learning contexts.
-Our students commonly make accelerated academic achievement over the two years they attend our school.
-Increasingly we provide extended opportunities for online learning, STEAM provisions and experience in coding and robotics.
+The intermediate years are exciting years for students.
+We encourage our students to be the ‘authors of their own destinies’; always working to seize every opportunity and to fully engage in a wide range of curricula and extra-curricular activities.
+We strive to offer them a well-rounded holistic curriculum which builds on prior learning and achievement as we work towards a more independent, self-directed learning style.
+Increasingly, we provide extended opportunities for online learning, STEAM provisions and experience in coding and robotics.
 We are committed to assisting all students to realise their potential and to work with them to achieve to the very best of their abilities.

-Parents, whānau and wider school community are encouraged and supported to be involved; in our students and their successes, in the development of our facilities, in fundraising and community events and in the direction of our school.
+We aim to support students to be effective communicators; ‘connected’ learners with healthy minds and bodies.
+Parents, whanau and the wider school community are encouraged and supported to be involved; with our students and their successes; with the development of our facilities, with fundraising and community events and in the direction of our school.
 We encourage this through our ‘open door policy’, our hui, fono and parent meetings and through the 3-Way Reporting Conferences.
-We want our students to know that they are supported, encouraged, that they ‘belong’ and that their success is important to us all.

 Pauline Cornwell